windmaomao/adventofcode/2015/md/js/Array.md

 [0,1].then(fn) -> 1
 ```

 This is a quick function which can be used to start/continue the chaining.
 It simply returns the invoked function result, similar in the `promise` handling.
+Semantic wise, it fits perfectly into the workflow.

 #### Sum